 ClickHouse materialized views provide a powerful way to restructure data in ClickHouse.
 We have discussed their capabilities many times in webinars, blog articles, and conference talks.
 One of the most common follow-on questions we receive is whether materialized views can support joins.
 The answer is emphatically yes.

 Materialized views are the killer feature of ClickHouse, and the Altinity 2019 webinar on how they work was very popular.
-Join this updated webinar to learn how to use materialized views to speed up queries hundreds of times.
+Watch this replay to learn how to use materialized views to speed up queries hundreds of times.
 We’ll cover basic design, last point queries, using TTLs to drop source data, counting unique values, and other useful tricks.
 Finally, we’ll cover recent improvements that make materialized views more useful than ever.
-See you there!